patschwendeman/todo_app/README.txt

 -------------------------------------------------------------------------------

 #Server
-The server side contains a provisional rest api backend that connects to a json database.
+The server side contains a NodeJS api backend that connects to a MongoDB database.
-This provisional backend will be replaced by a fully-fledged node express backend.